 3. Pin your evergreen content with SmartLoop

-SmartLoop is a feature within Tailwind that allows you to pick pins that you want to pin repeatedly and automatically loop them onto regular or group boards over time.
+SmartLoop is a feature within Tailwind that allows you to pick pins that you want to pin repeatedly.
+It also automatically loops them onto regular or group boards over time.

 If you have evergreen content that is always relevant to your audience, you can set up SmartLoop to pin it all year round at a specific interval.